madjios/google-mlkit-spm/README.md

 ### Create a new release
 - Update `Package.swift` to change `.binaryTarget` url paths and checksums
 - Create new release and attach xcframework zips to the release
+- If your git hosting service does not provide release attachments, then you can upload zips somewhere and use those urls instead.